 Activity 1: Exploring AI Training Concepts

-Students begin by learning the difference between traditional programming (“writing rules”) and AI (“learning patterns”).
-Through an interactive session, they see how AI learns from labeled data (supervised learning) and raw text data (self-supervised learning).
-This part sets the stage for understanding how AI models like ChatGPT are trained.
+Participants begin by exploring the difference between traditional programming (“writing rules”) and AI (“learning patterns”).
+Through an interactive pen-and-paper exercise, they create pseudocode representing potential AI training systems, gaining insight into how AI learns from labeled data (supervised learning) and raw text data (self-supervised learning).
+This foundational activity sets the stage for understanding how AI models like ChatGPT are trained.

 Activity 2: Hands-On AI Training

-Using Python files in the Visual Studio Code for Education project, students will:
+In the student version, using Python files from the Visual Studio Code for Education project, students will:

 - Run a basic random word generator.